linuxserver-archive/docker-ombi-armhf/README.md

 ## Versions

++ **09.01.19:** This image is deprecated.
+Please use the multi-arch images at linuxserver/ombi
 + **11.03.18:** Add HOME env to Dockerfile.
 + **05.03.18:** Switch to Ombi v3 stable based on .net core.
 V3 uses a different database structure so the user has to set up from scratch again.
 V2 settings are not lost by updating; the user can go back to v2 with old settings and data by pulling image tag `v2`
 + **26.01.18:** Fix continuation lines.